How Often Should You Get a Professional Deep Conditioning Treatment?

 For Normal or Healthy Hair

 If your hair feels soft, manageable, and shiny, professional deep conditioning every 4 to 6 weeks is usually enough.
+If you’re wondering how often you should use an intensive hair treatment for healthy hair, most experts recommend every 4 to 6 weeks to maintain moisture without causing buildup.

 For Dry Hair Treatment